How Chinese Medicine Alleviates Joint Pain

 Liver-Spleen Imbalances and Arthritis

 The Liver and Spleen organ systems are closely related through the Controlling (Ko) Cycle in Chinese medicine.
 The Spleen is one of the energetic organ systems, when deficient, that is responsible for Internal Dampness.
 This type of arthritis would be aggravated with damp conditions and changing weather conditions.
-Often, rheumatoid arthritis has elements of pathogenic Dampness and Damp Heat; these are called Damp-Bi Syndrom (Bi just means pain).
+Often, rheumatoid arthritis has elements of pathogenic Dampness and Damp Heat; these are called Damp-Bi Syndrome (Bi just means pain).
 Consider our organic Restore the Middle Way formula!

 Qi Deficiency and Arthritis